Skip to main content

 • Receive a site intro from an experienced pilot who has previously flown at Mt.
 Diablo

-Juniper Launch Characteristics
+Juniper Launch

-Thousand Footer 4.4:1
+Thousand Footer LZ 4.1:1

-Best wind direction is SW to W
+Best wind direction: W, SW

-Minimum: 0mph Ideal: 5mph Maximum: 15mph
+Minimum: 0mph Ideal: 7mph Max: 20mph

-Best wind direction is SW to W
+Best wind direction: W, SW

-Minimum: 0mph Ideal: 7mph Maximum: 20mph
+Minimum: 0mph Ideal: 15mph Max: 25mph

-American Tower Launch
+Tower Launch

 The Tower launch is 3,600′ MSL and approximately 2900′ above the closest landing areas.
 This area is outside the responsibility of the State Parks.
 State Parks assumes no liability for the use or misuse of this site.
 This is the most sensitive launch site at Mount Diablo.
 Pilots accessing the site must be accompanied by a Site Committee member.
 No more than five (5) gliders are allowed on launch at a time.
 Only one vehicle at a time may be down at the tower launch area and must not disrupt the communication workers or their vehicles at any time.
 Pilots should unload gliders and park vehicles in the Lower Summit Parking Lot.